 The Committee and RSO requires the completion and approval of the appropriate application forms before permission can be granted.
 Contact the RSO for more information.

 The Radiation Safety Committee shall meet a minimum of one time per year, upon due notice by the radiation safety officer, who shall advise the Committee members of the time and place of the meetings.

 The proceedings of each meeting shall be recorded, published, and circulated to committee members and may be made available to interested persons upon request.

 In any radiation emergency, personnel protection and emergency medical care have priority over radioactive decontamination of the building and equipment.

 Radiation training for users is done by using the program set up through the CDC called “Radiation Basics Made Simple”.
 This is an eight segment video lecture series covering all aspects of basic radiation safety.
 The link to this training series is found here.
 To complete the training, please go here, and sign into our online safety training software.
-Choose the Radiation Safety module, and complete the quiz.
-The RSO will be notified when the quiz is complete.
-Refresher training will be conducted yearly by the radiation safety office.
+Choose the Radiation Safety-Authorized User modules 1-8, and complete each associated quiz.
+The RSO will be notified when the quizzes is complete.
+Refresher training will be required annually.

 The radiation safety office offers training to all ancillary personnel on a yearly basis.
 Please contact the office for the schedule.

 Please submit all applications to the radiation safety office for consideration.
 Bring applications to FM 217, or email them to EHS@ualr.edu.
 Applications will be reviewed by the radiation safety officer who will then meet with consultants.
 Finally, a meeting will be held with the prospective users and the radiation safety officer.